dbt-labs/dbt-project-evaluator/README.md

 <img width="500" alt="A refactored DAG showing three sources which are each being referenced by an accompanying staging model" src="https://user-images.githubusercontent.com/30663534/159603703-6e94b00b-07d1-4f47-89df-8e5685d9fcf0.png">

+### Exposure Materializations
+#### Model

+`fct_exposure_materializations` ([source](models/marts/dag/fct_exposure_materializations.sql)) shows each model with a direct relationship to an exposure that is *not* materialized as a table in the warehouse.

+#### Reason to Flag

+Models that are referenced by an exposure are likely to be used heavily in downstream systems, and therefore need to be performant when queried.
+This model highlights instances where the models referenced by exposures are not either a `table` or `incremental` materialization.

+#### How to Remediate

+If necessary, update the `materialized` configuration on the models returned in `fct_exposure_materializations` to either `table` or `incremental`.
+This con be done in individual model files using a ocnfig block, or for groups of models in your `dbt_project.yml` file.
+See the docs on [model configurations](https://docs.getdbt.com/reference/model-configs) for more info!

 ## Testing
 ### Models without Primary Key Tests